The law

 The health law

 The dietary restrictions and bodily health ordinances make up God’s health law.
-These laws existed since the beginning of the earth, starting with the vegetarian diet restriction (Genesis 1:29).
+These precepts existed since the beginning of the earth, starting with the vegetarian diet restriction (Genesis 1:29).
 After the flood, God permitted the consumption of clean animals (Genesis 9:3; Leviticus 11:2).
 To this day, the consumption of only clean animals is allowed.
 The difference between clean and unclean animals is by biological characteristics (Leviticus 11:3-4, 11:10, 11:13-23, 11:27).
 Neither Jesus nor Paul in the New Testament has abolished these dietary restrictions or made all clean (Matthew 5:17).
 Else, there would’ve been biological changes in the unclean animals, which never happened.
 These restrictions are not in place to be “legalistic” but to keep you healthy and extend your lifespan.
-Besides meats, tattoos are also forbidden (Leviticus 19:28).
+Besides unclean meats, tattoos are also forbidden (Leviticus 19:28).
 Smoking is also destructive.
 You are warned that if you destroy your body, then God will destroy you (1 Corinthians 3:16-17).
 Keeping the health law is crucial to maintaining your salvation and reveals your true desire to fulfill the will of God in your life.

 God's law and the Mosaic law